-Let’s start from the beginning, for those who have never been to Thassos, as well as for those who wonder whether to come.
+Let’s start from the beginning, for those who have never traveled to Thassos, as well as those who are thinking to come again.

-Thasos is the northernmost island in the Aegean.
-From the coast of eastern Macedonia, it is only 7-8 km away, more specifically 12 nautical miles from Kavala (hour and fifteen minutes by ferry) and 6 miles from Keramoti (half an hour by ferry).
+Thassos is the northernmost island in the Aegean.
+It is only 7-8km from the coast of eastern Macedonia, exactly 12 nautical miles from Kavala (one hour and fifteen minutes by ferry) and 6 miles from Keramoti (half an hour by ferry).

-It covers an aera of 393km2.
-The island is almost regular, circular, and the main road stretches along the coast making it a circle around the island.
-The side roads are separated from the highway and lead to the villages.
+The area of the island is 393km square, and the circumference is 93km.
+The island is almost straight, circular in shape and the main road extends along the coast, making a circle around the island.
+The side roads are separated from the main road and lead to the villages.

 Thassos is the ninth largest island in Greece.

-Geographically, Thassos belongs to a territory called Thrace, and to the prefecture of Kavala.
-To Thassos belong another three small uninhabited islands, Tasopula, Kinira and Panagia.
+Geographically, Thassos belongs to a territory called Thrace, and Kavala prefecture.
+Thassos belongs to three other small uninhabited islands, Tasopoulo, Kinira and Panagia.

-According to the latest list, in Thassos there are 16,000 inhabitants, and this number is increasing from year to year.
-In addition to the Greeks on Thassos, a large number of Albanians, Bulgarians, Germans and English people permanently live there.
+According to the latest census, Thassos has a population of 16,000 and this number is increasing year by year.
+In addition to the Greeks, a large number of Albanians, Bulgarians, Germans and English were permanently settled in Thassos.

-According to historical data, Thasos was first inhabited 2000 years before the new era by Thracians.
-They gave to the island the first name ‘Aerie', which would roughly mean 'air', then 'Chrisi', which means Golden island because of the rich gold ore.
-According to Herodotus, the island was named Thassos by the son of Phoenician king Aginor, who according to mythology came to Thassos, seeking his sister Europe, stolen by Zeus.
+According to historical data, Thassos was first settled 2000 years ago by Thracians.
+They also gave him the first name ‘Aerie’ which would roughly mean ‘airy’ and then ‘Chrisy’ which means Golden Island due to the richness of gold ore.
+According to Herodotus, the island was named Thassos after the son of the Phoenician king Agenor, who by mythology reached Thassos in search of his sister Europe, stolen by Zeus.

-The capital of Thassos is Limenas with about 4,000 inhabitants.
+Thassos capital is Limenas with a population of about 4,000.
 Limenas is also called Thassos.
-It is the largest city and at the same time the largest port on the island.
+It is the largest place and at the same time the largest port on the island.

-On the south of the island, there is the second-largest city on the island called Limenaria.
-Limenaria has about 3,000 inhabitants and is somehow smaller than Limenas.
+On the south of the island, there is the second largest place on the island called Limenaria.
+Limenaria has a population of about 3000 and is a bit smaller than Limenas.

-Very interesting places for tourists, except Limenaria and Limenas, are also Potos, which is much smaller, but also Skala Potamia and Golden Beach.
+Very interesting places for tourists are, apart from Limenaria and Limenas, Potos which is much smaller, as well as the Skala Potamia and Golden beach.